Learn how to program and configure the RED-1 remote control.

 The RED-1 is also available in a flush-mount version (RED-1F).
 Dimensions of the RED-1F are 6.22"H x 5.82"W x 0.5"D (158mm x 148mm x 12.7mm).
 The RED-1F mounts using either the included retrofit ring or a Raco® 254 backbox.

-Default Settings and Limitations
+Network Settings and Device Count Limitations

 Networking requirements: RED-1 requires 10/100Mbps standard wired Ethernet connectivity to the same network subnet as the Ethernet port of the DSP unit(s).
 Devices ship by default with a static IP address of 192.168.1.201 and utilize port 12001/12003 to communicate.
 To prevent IP conflicts in static addressing, remember to modify the IP address if multiple RED-1 panels are connected to the same network.
+RED-1 devices do not support DHCP addressing.

 Device count limitation: There are two limitations when it comes to how many RED-1 devices can be connected to a network: